 East Georgia State College provides reasonable accommodations for students with disabilities to ensure that they enjoy an equal opportunity to participate in and benefit from programs available at the college.

 How to Request & Receive Disability Services at EGSC

-- Fill out the Voluntary Declaration of Disability and/or Visit a Counselor in One of Our Offices – If you are a new student, this form is included in your admissions packet.
+- Fill out the Voluntary Declaration of Disability and schedule an appointment with a Counselor in One of Our Offices – If you are a new student, this form is included in your admissions packet.
 You can also obtain a copy from our office or by clicking on the link above.
 Once completed, please return it to the Counseling & Disability Services office.
 Setting up a meeting with a counselor will allow you to discuss your concerns and begin exploring eligibility for receiving accommodations.